 The Software Industry

 While intrinsic motivation may be a factor in the behavior of company employees, this cannot be assumed.
-What can be assumed is that the payment workers receive and the importance of that money to them marginalizes any role for intrinsic motivation.
+What can be assumed is that the payment workers receive and the importance of that money to them diminishes the role of intrinsic motivation.
 The individual’s will is subjugated to that of the corporate hierarchy, at least within certain time periods where the employee is “at work”.

 The lack of intrinsic motivation means that workers may not actually complete their work if they can get away with it.
 This necessitates a means for the corporation to ensure that they get what they are paying for from workers.